-With our dear friends from Sellavie we made a introductory clip – a commercial if you wish – for usage on social media channels.
-The clip functions as a template for newer clips to be made in the future.
+With our dear friends from Sellavie we made an introductory clip – a commercial if you wish – for usage on social media channels.
+The clip serves as a template for newer clips to be made in the future.

 We created an identity for a tire wholesale company based in Rotterdam.
 Operating in a very traditional market we attempted to create a refreshing look that does fit its industry but also strives for renewal and modern values.
 Keywords that we’ve built this identity around were (amongst others): refreshing, innovative, reliable, recognizable, willingness to go one step further.

 Mencia Sandrode is a high school in Zundert.
 Incidentally, Zundert is the place where Vincent van Gogh was born.
 We created a simple flyer to attract the school’s open day.
 Tagline we worked with translates roughly as “to redraw your boundaries”.

 After the briefing we tried to evolve the school’s existing identity (which it shares with a school from Breda) and tried to add a personal touch the Sandrode’s own identity.

 After Jacob Zoutewelle and his son Emiel took over an existing furniture store in Made they contacted us to rebrand the existing identity.
 The existing store – Broere Meubelen – had been well known in the region for decades.
 They wanted to continue excellent business of the previous owners but give it their own twist.
 Inspiration for the direction came from Drew Pritchard’s well known tv program Salvage Hunters.

 Working together with Jacob and Emiel turned out to be a great joy and we’re really happy with the end result: a new logo and identity together with a website ready for eCommerce.